lmnaslimited/wedha/lms/Framework/02-Core Concepts and Customization.md

 ### Lesson 1 : Client Scripts

-Get familiar with LENS architecture, core components, and basic concepts.
+Client Scripts in LENS Framework allow you to control the front-end behavior of forms using JavaScript.

-### Lesson 2 : Users, Roles and Permissions
+### Lesson 2 : Server Scripts

 Learn how to create and manage roles and their permissions.